nikilok/python-hmrc-search/README.md

 ## Install

 - set up an enviornment with pip or conda and activate it.
+  `conda create --name fast-api-3.12 python=3.12`
+  `conda activate fast-api-3.12`
 - install poetry the dependency manager `curl -sSL https://install.python-poetry.org | python3 -`
-- install the packages `poetry install` or update them if installed using `poetry update`
+- install the packages `poetry install --no-root` or update them if installed using `poetry update`

 ## Steps to start